RebeccaPedler/UlvaSupplements_AbaloneMA/README.md

 ### `Outputs/MLMR_model_summary.csv`

-Model-level summaries for the meta-regression models, including marginal *R²* and the omnibus test of moderators.
+Model-level summaries for the meta-regression models, including marginal *R²* and the test of moderators.

 ## Searches